MetaAffinity/chatGPT/README.md

+These mention updates is not still override in this respository.
+Please wait for a few days for new update release here.
 ## We're excited to announce several updates to ChatGPT!
 Here's what's new:

 General performance: Among other improvements, users will notice that ChatGPT is now less likely to refuse to answer questions.